 From July 10th to the 11th I took part in the Hackathon HACK|BAY which was organized by the tech incubator Zollhof in Nuernberg.
 Even if I participated in several coding challenges and a company internal Hackathon, this was my first Hackathon with a jury and multiple competing teams.

 The event was sponsored by several local companies and they presented challenges in the following topics: Connected City, Machine Learning, and Industrial IoT.
-Every challenge got five minutes for presentation and afterward, we could form teams in a free ideation.
+Every challenge got five minutes for presentation and afterward, we could form teams in free ideation.
 At first, I was really interested in the Industrial IoT challenge from Siemens where we could use their Mindsphere cloud environment to hack something for the production manager in the future.
-While we were talking to the presenter of the challenge my colleague and I couldn’t come up with a really innovative idea for this challenge.
-Fortunately, a team from another challenge came to us and asked if there are some techies who don’t have a team yet.
+While we were talking to the presenter of the challenge my colleague and I couldn't come up with a really innovative idea for this challenge.
+Fortunately, a team from another challenge came to us and asked if there are some techies who don't have a team yet.
 We followed them and they presented their current team and their idea.
 The challenge was from the insurance company HUK-Coburg in the Machine Learning topic.

 The challenge was about “Scan and compare your insurance documents!” and they had already two business guys who were looking for techies for their team.
 The main idea was to use the vehicle registration document and use Machine Learning to speed up the time for a new insurance contract.
-We liked the idea but my colleague and I both had not that deep knowledge in image recognition and OCR with Java but we decided us for this challenge as we could learn a lot of new things.
+We liked the idea but my colleague and I both had not that deep knowledge in image recognition and OCR with Java but we decided on this challenge as we could learn a lot of new things.
 After the ideation phase, our final team consisted of six people (three business, three techies) and our team was called Smart Insurance.

 Together with our business teammates, we brainstormed about the desired outcome for the next 24 hours of hacking.
 Our business model was to provide an interface for insurance companies to upload the vehicle registration document for a potential new customer.
 As a response, we would return all the required information for a new car insurance contract so that they can speed up the contract conclusion.
 We would be paid by every API call of the insurance company and provide a trained AI algorithm to collect the data from the uploaded images.
 For the Hackathon, we wanted to hack a prototype for the HUK-Coburg with a small web application to show the benefits with a real prototype.

-As the German vehicle registration document has a defined structure we thought I would be easy to scan an image of it and to retrieve the data.
-But after some hours of trial and error with Tesseract for OCR and some image optimations we weren’t that happy with the result.
+As the German vehicle registration document has a defined structure we thought it would be easy to scan an image of it and to retrieve the data.
+But after some hours of trial and error with Tesseract for OCR and some image optimations we weren't that happy with the result.
 Fortunately, we found the Google Vision API and got quite better results with this OCR.
 Our “Machine Learning” algorithm just needed to retrieve the important data from the Google Vision API call.
-For the future development we would use a self-trained algorithm to do the OCR but in the short period of time, we just used Google.
+For future development we would use a self-trained algorithm to do the OCR but in the short period of time, we just used Google.

 With some tricks, we were able to get the address of the customer, the vehicle manufacturer and the vehicle type out of the registration document.
 We used this data to call an API of the insurance company to calculate the insurance costs for exactly this car.
 As there are up to fifty parameters for an insurance contract we used a persona at age of 25 with about six years of driving experience to prefill some parameters for the API.
 Our technical architecture looked like the following (the Machine Learning algorithm was the Google Vision API plus some backend code for the showcase):